 Human Experience Designer | Interaction Designer | Nature Photographer

-I'm a design strategist, experience designer, photographer, traveler, and coffee enthusiast living in the United States.
-I deliver value through intuitive and visually pleasing digital experiences that include creating products that not only offer a delightful and positive user experience but also support key business drivers and organizational goals.
+I'm a design strategist, human experience designer, photographer, traveler, and coffee enthusiast living in the United States.
+I deliver value through intuitive and visually pleasing digital experiences that include creating products that not only offer a delightful and positive human experience but also support key business drivers and organizational goals.

 I have been involved in photography for many years, I most like spending time in nature and photographing birds, wildlife, & landscapes.

 Human Experience Design